straup/recipes/recipes/pastry/pate-a-choux.md

 Add eggs, one at a time, beating after each addition until dough shines.

 Drop rounded teaspoons of dough onto cookie sheet.
-Set on the middle rack of the overn and bake for 5 minutes, then reduce heat to 350
-F. Continue baking until sides of puffs are completely firm and colour is golden brown, about fifteen minutes.
+Set on the middle rack of the overn and bake for **5 minutes** then reduce heat to **350 F**.
+Continue baking until sides of puffs are completely firm and colour is golden brown, about **15 minutes**.
 Cool puffs on a cake rack.

 History
 --